timescale/docs/migrate/live-migration/live-migration-from-postgres.md

 <LiveMigrationStep2 />

-Next, you need to ensure that your source tables and hypertables have either a primary key or `REPLICA IDENTITY` set.
+Next, you need to ensure that your source tables have either a primary key or `REPLICA IDENTITY` set.
 This is important as it is a requirement for replicating `DELETE` and `UPDATE` operations.
 Replica identity assists the replication process in identifying the rows being modified.
 It defaults to using the table's primary key.